CreadDiscans/ServiceDesigner/TUTORIAL.md

 ### RN Elements
 ![RN Elements](./asset/img/rNElements.gif)

-> * You have to set the screen as mobile to not overlook any detail of your UI.
+> * You have to set the screen as mobile to implement and check any detail of your UI.
 > * After that, right-click and add element just like adding other element.
 > * Set the property if it is necessary.